Cup-of-Code/pico-w/sensor-examples/P3_Push_Button/README.md

 # Push Button Example
-The code turn on/off onboard LED while we press and release push button.
+The code turns the onboard LED on/off while we press and release push button.

 ![](connection/Push_Button_bb.png)